 A fancy-looking certificate might reassure clients, but it’s also one of the easiest scams to pull off.
 A hacker could create a fake digital diploma in Photoshop and display it on their site — and unless you know what you’re looking for, it might look legitimate.

 Worse, scammers know that certifications make people drop their guard.
 A convincing LinkedIn profile with “Certified Cybersecurity Specialist” in the headline can be enough to trick small business owners into handing over login details or paying thousands upfront.
+Understanding how to avoid getting scammed when hiring a hacker is crucial in 2026.

 3. Spotting Red Flags Before You Hire